StackVista/stackstate-docs/setup/installation/troubleshooting.md

 ---
-description: Steps to troubleshoot a StackState installation
+description: Steps to troubleshoot a StackState install
 ---